easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Mercurial

 Mercurial is a free, distributed source control management tool.
-It efficiently handles projects of any size and offers an easy and intuitive interface.
+It efficiently handles projects of any size and offers an simple and intuitive interface.

 *homepage*: <https://www.mercurial-scm.org>